nnyskr/transaction-points/README.md

-## Notes
+# Notes
-Focused mostly on data flow & structure
+Focused mostly on data flow & structure\

-Normally, would add things such as virtualization; this time tried to stay within the scope of the task
+Normally would add things such as virtualization\
+but tried to stay within the scope of exercise